The hosted checkout integration iframe

 function fails to create

-you have entered are invalid.
-Please check your card details and try
+card details you have entered are invalid.
+Please check your card

 error message.